 The processes to stop the teas oxidizing are also quite different.
 China more commonly uses pan firing (using either a basket or metal drum) whereas Japanese green teas are steamed.

 By changing the processes, you end up with very different teas.
-Japanese green teas tend to be deeper in color, sweeter, and offer more savoury and vegetal notes.
+Japanese green teas tend to be deeper in colour, sweeter, and offer more savoury and vegetal notes.

 Chinese green teas are a lot lighter in color, looking more like an oolong.
 Due to the pan firing, they can also have an earthier, more roasted flavor.
 But Chinese green teas tend to be more floral and fruity as well.